vighneshiyer/research-notes/thesis.md

 ## Advice From Others

+### Advice from Prof. Chris Batten (11/26/2023)

+- At a high level, need to 1) show the value of sampled simulation for RTL specifically vs sampling in existing performance models (e.g. gem5 simpoint) and 2) shouldn't pitch it as just a simulation methodology project, but rather as a simulation framework that unifies a bunch of methodologies and enables useful uArch research (in power, performance, and functionality)
+    - **Pitch**: A Unified Framework to Find Unique Aspects of Programs (on heterogeneous SoCs) with respect to power, performance, and functionality
+    - The selling point is generally avoiding expensive and wasteful RTL simulations of redundant activity via sampling and *what that enables*
+- Sampling methodologies as a sliding scale
+    - Simpoints are usually very large (~10M instructions) and don't require functional warmup - however they are prone to uncertainty wrt clustering and no error bound
+    - SMART-based sampling uses smaller intervals (~100k instructions) and require functional warmup since there are many more of them and they are shorter - however they don't give fine time-granularity of performance metrics, only e.g. an entire trace-level averaged IPC
+    - Fast-forwarded RTL simulation is also useful (scale-out RTL simulation dispatch seems interesting if only engineering)
+- Verification/functionality validation angles
+- Power angles
+- Performance angles
+- Language / Chisel angles
+- Advanced topics
+    - Don't touch multicore stuff - sampled multicore simulation while modeling accuracte coherency interactions is difficult
+    - Accelerators are a much more suitable extension

 ### Notes from Qual Orientation in Oct 2022

 - Talk about: spec mining, verif library, internship results from nvidia + Apple, constrained random, Simcommand, other ongoing undergrad projects